kulikov-dev/DevExpress-WinForms-Extension/README.md

   A small library to solve some troubles, which I met during my work with DevExpress.

 ### List of components
+#### Forms
+* XtraFormDev, XtraUserControlDev.
+The extensions which supports the update mechanism (Begin/EndUpdate to prevent visual/data changes during updating).
 #### Editors
 * CheckedListBoxControlDev.
 The extension for the standard component supports hotkeys for fast check/uncheck of items: check/uncheck all, invert check state.
 * ColorPickEditDev, RepositoryItemColorPickEdit.
 The extensions for the standard components allows to save custom user colors during the program, so each ColorPickEdit and RepositoryItemColorPickEdit will have the same, actual user colors.